Sometimes you may experience some issues while giving a ride. Here are the most common ride issues and what to do if they happen.

 If a passenger asks you to wait after you arrive to pick them up, let them know you'd be happy to.
-The ride will start automatically 1 minute after you've tapped to arrive so that you'll be compensated for your wait time.
+The ride won't start until you've tapped 'Pick up.'

 If your passenger isn't outside when you arrive, we recommend waiting a minute or two, then giving them a call.
 If your passenger does not answer, wait a little longer until you can mark them as a no-show.
 This option will pop up after 5 minutes on regular and Plus rides, and about a minute and a half on Lyft Line.

 The app automatically drops your passenger’s pin in their current location.
 If they move it elsewhere, they get a pop-up notification asking them to confirm it's in the right place.